 Symptoms of iron deficiency

 Iron is used to create hemoglobin, a molecule that carries oxygen in red blood cells.
 Iron-deficiency anemia is a condition that can occur when there’s not enough iron to make healthy levels of hemoglobin.
+If you have this condition it’s imperative to consult with a doctor so he can recommend some drinks high in iron for anemia to counter the unwanted symptoms.
 Iron deficiency symptoms include fatigue, weakness, headaches, dizziness, and shortness of breath.
-To maintain your health, it’s important to maintain healthy iron levels by eating foods high in iron, such as beef or salmon.
+To maintain your health, it’s important to maintain healthy iron levels by eating foods with iron, such as beef or salmon.

 It’s difficult to connect some of these symptoms to iron deficiencies because of how “normal” they may seem.
 For example, many people feel tired or fatigued after a long day at work, but that fatigue could be caused by anemia.
 If you’re experiencing any of these symptoms, it’s important to talk to someone about what might be causing them.

-If you’ve been identified with an iron deficiency and still struggle to maintain healthy iron levels through your diet, it may be time to look for supplements.
+If you’ve been identified with an iron deficiency and still struggle to maintain healthy iron levels through your iron drinks and iron fortified foods, it may be time to look for supplements.